-During the current and preceding year, a number of Municipalities proceeded with the imposition of duties and fines relating to the rights of way occupied by underground pipelines operated by the Group within the boundaries of each respective municipality.
-As at 31 December 2019, the total amounts imposed amount to \notin 26,5 million (31 December 2018: \notin 26,5 million).
-In order to appeal against these, and in accordance with legislation, the Group has paid an amount of \notin 14 million which is included in Other Receivables in the Financial Statements.
+During the current and preceding years, a number of Municipalities proceeded with the imposition of duties and fines relating to the rights of way occupied by underground pipelines operated by the Group within the boundaries of each respective municipality.
+As at 31 December 2020, the total amounts imposed amount to $\in$ 39.4 million (31 December 2019: $\in$ 30.3 million).
+In order to appeal against these, and in accordance with the legislation, the Group has paid an amount of $\in$ 14 million, which is included in Other Receivables in the Financial Statements.
+During 2020, the Municipality of Aspropyrgos communicated a new duty/fine for the year 2019, amounting to $\in$ 3.1 million.
 The Group has exercised all available legal recourse relating to these cases and Group Management have assessed that it is most probable that the outcome of all appeals will be favourable.
-Therefore, the Group has not raised a provision with regards to these cases.